-This is highly variable and depends on the product, but most household products have mild effects, if any.
+This is highly variable and depends on the product.
+However, most household products have mild effects, if any.

 Getting medical care

-Generally speaking, medical care is needed for skin exposures that result in injury or pain, especially if the face, hands or genitals are involved.
+Generally speaking, you need medical care for skin exposures that cause injury or pain, especially if the face, hands or genitals are involved.
 There are a few products that have special risks or need specific treatment, but always start with irrigation.

 Like what you’ve read here?
 Buy the book!

 An informative, fun and useful guide to more than 80 common household products